andrew-kandels/furnace/README.md

-Furnass - Background Job Management Interface for Zend Framework 2
+Furnace - Background Job Management Interface for Zend Framework 2
 ==================================================================

 Furnace is Zend Framework 2 module providing an intuitive user interface for